Java-Workshops/JFrog-FreeTier-JVM/README.md

 10 min:
 10 min:

+## DevOps versus DevSecOps
+What is the difference, why we are doing it.
+BirdEye View

 ## The tutorial itself
 Lets start with the tutorial now!
 The plan is, to finish all steps in approx 2h.